DavidSheinkman/Personal-Projects/E-commerce/README.md

 # E-commerce Clothing Shop

-This is a front-end React project for an E-commerce clothing shop designed to showcase CSS skills.
+This is a front-end React project for an E-commerce clothing shop designed to showcase my CSS skills by optimizing the app's appearance on mobile devices.
 The application is responsive and provides a pleasant experience on both web and mobile devices.
+It also includes API data integration and routing to provide a seamless web and mobile user experience.

 ## Mobile Responsive: